CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 ### Task 2 – Test the second DLP Policy rule

+In this task, you will validate the second DLP policy rule by performing actions that should match its conditions, ensuring the rule applies the appropriate restrictions or notifications.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. You will now send a second message from Holly to Lynne that contains multiple IP addresses.
 Repeat the process as before for creating an email to Lynne Robbins with the following information: